timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 ### LineageOS's recovery image

-Came across this here, need to investigate further: <https://www.xda-developers.com/lineageos-18-1-review/>
+Came across this here: <https://www.xda-developers.com/lineageos-18-1-review/>

+Works well, flashed no problem and have used both recovery and fastboot modes with no issues.
+You'll see it as part of the steps below.

 ## Installing LineageOS on OnePlus 9 Pro